 Volume: 150.7 cubic kilometers (36 cubic miles)

 With a water volume of 150.7 cubic millimeters, Lake Tahoe is surpassed only by the Great Lakes as the largest lake by volume in the United States.
 It is located in the Sierra Nevada, along the state line of California and Nevada.
-Lake Tahoe has an average depth of 1,000 ft.
-To reach its deepest point, you’d need to descend 1,645 feet (501m), which makes it the second deepest lake in the United States, after Crater Lake.
+Lake Tahoe has an average depth of 1,000 feet.
+To reach its deepest point, you’d need to descend 1,645 feet (501 meters), which makes it the second-deepest lake in the United States, after Crater Lake.
 Even though it is not as large as the Great Lakes, it undoubtedly contains a massive volume of water.

 5. Lake Erie

 Volume: 480 cubic kilometers (115 cubic miles)